ArnaudBarre/angularjs-webpack-simple/README.md

 Minimization could brake angular dependency injection.
 So a quick check is required :

-Install globally http-server : `npm install -g http-server`
+Install globally http-server : `npm i -g http-server`

 Run `http-server` in the root of the repo.
 It will run a micro node server to serve the index.html file and the bundle.